Cases involving an issue of consent

 Changes introduced as part of the Major Criminal Cases Framework

-Example where a practitioner does not need to seek retrospective assistance for an additional committal day/s
+Example where a lawyer does not need to seek retrospective assistance for an additional committal day(s)

 Applications under this guideline for committal hearings of four days and less are normally within the Simplified Grants Process.